rivantsov/ngraphql/ReadMe.md

 ## NGraphQL Highlights
 * Follows **GraphQL specification**, June 2018 Edition
-* **Usability**: straightforward API development; NGraphQL takes care of most challenging aspects of GraphQL.
+* **Usability**: straightforward API development; NGraphQL takes care of the most challenging aspects of GraphQL.
 * **High performance - sub-millisecond roundtrip times** for a typical query
 * Automatic handling of **GraphQL Enums** - automatic conversion of .NET Enum values to ALL_CAPS strings and back (MyEnumValue <-> MY_ENUM_VALUE)
 * Support for **Enum list types** - mapped to **c# \[Flags\] enums**, conversion is handled automatically.